 If you are interested in reading more about this topic, have a look at these:

-7 Networking Events and Clubs to Join in Edinburgh
+The Best (Online) Networking Events & Clubs to Join in Edinburgh & Scotland

 How I Found My Ideal Client & What I Learned Along the Way